 My Top Five Favorite Ocean Books

-Below is a list of my top five favorite books to use when teaching about the ocean.
+Below is a list of my top favorite books to use when teaching about the ocean.

 In the Ocean by A. J. Wood

 This book features interactive touch and feel pages that my students love.
 After reading this book, I have my students draw and label pictures of the different ocean animals in the story.
-They also write one adjective that describes the touch and feel of each.
+They also write one adjective that describes the touch and feel of each character.